aipengineer/awesome-ai-engineering-talks/20231120_llmops-an_evaluation_perspective-ryan_mcconville.md

 ## Evaluation Strategies for LLMs

 The talk emphasized the importance of comprehensive evaluation beyond standard metrics.
-Ryan advocated for a debugger-like approach, examining the outputs of the model at different checkpoints.
+Ryan advocated for a debugger-like approach, examining the outputs of the model at different checkpoints and logging the inputs, outputs, and metadata of LLM-apps.
 Tools such as Weights and Biases dashboards were recommended for effective evaluation, focusing on outputs, loss, accuracy, and real-world applicability.

 ## Challenges in LLM Evaluation